D. S. Mirsky: Early life

-He was born Prince Dimitry Petrovich Svyatopolk-Mirsky, scion of the Svyatopolk-Mirsky family, son of knyaz Pyotr Dmitrievich Svyatopolk-Mirsky, Imperial Russian Minister of Interior, and Countess Ekaterina Bobrinskaya.
+He was born Prince Dmitry Petrovich Svyatopolk-Mirsky, scion of the House of Svyatopolk-Mirsky, son of knyaz Pyotr Dmitrievich Svyatopolk-Mirsky, Imperial Russian Minister of Interior, and his wife, Countess Ekaterina Bobrinskaya (1864-1926), descendant of Catherine the Great.
 He relinquished his princely title at an early age.
 During his school years, he became interested in the poetry of Russian symbolism and started writing poems himself.

 World War I and Civil War

 Mirsky was mobilized in 1914 and saw service in the Imperial Russian Army during World War I. After the October Revolution he joined the White movement as a member of Denikin's staff.
 After the defeat of the White forces he fled to Poland in 1920.

 London

 Mirsky emigrated to Great Britain in 1921.
 While teaching Russian literature at the University of London, Mirsky published his landmark study A History of Russian Literature: From Its Beginnings to 1880.
 Vladimir Nabokov has called it "the best history of Russian literature in any language including Russian".
-This work was followed with the Contemporary Russian Literature, 1881–1925,.
+This work was followed with Contemporary Russian Literature, 1881–1925.